Why Do Cats Hate Water?

 The Relationship Between Cats & Water is ComplexCheck Price on Amazon

 The relationship between cats and water is complex; water is necessary for a cat’s survival.
 For example, cats need to drink water to keep their organs functioning properly.
+So, be sure your kitty has plenty of water to drink.

 However, playing in water has some draw for many cats.
 They may be attracted to the movement, light and sounds of water as it runs.
 Kitties may daintily dip their toes into the water and splash it—they seem to be having fun!
 But when it comes to swimming or being immersed in water, most cats are quite frankly anything but happy.